Lucid Air electric sedan: Full reveal in April, production by end of 2020

-Lucid has announced that a formal introduction for its Air electric sedan will be held in April—perhaps coinciding with the New York Auto Show.
-It’s also opened reservations for its electric luxury sedan, the Air, which is due for deliveries by very early next year.
+Lucid has announced that a formal introduction for its Air electric luxury sedan will be held in April—perhaps coinciding with the New York Auto Show.
+It’s also opened reservations for the Air, which is due for deliveries by very early next year.

 For $1,000, you get a spot for early production—starting by the end of the year, with deliveries to start early next year.
 However the Air has neither a price not a feature list or configurator at this point, so it’s an investment based on what the automaker has said so far.